 The Back Judge should initially be positioned on the field with the kicking ball.
 From this position the Back Judge may assist the kicking team with their alignment restrictions.
 This includes making sure there are at least four K players on each side of the ball and making sure that no K players are not more than 5 yards behind the 5 yard belt area from where the ball is being kicked 6 -1-3c.
 Prior to handing the ball to the kicker he should ensure that there are 11 players on K and that no kicking team player is in an illegal position.
 That is, no player can be touching the five 5 yard line behind where the ball is spotted except the player who kicks the ball.
 He signals 11 on K to the Line Judge and as he hands the ball to the kicker he reminds the kicker not to kick the ball until the Referee blows his whistle.
 He then retreats to a position on K free kick line outside the field of play on the Linesman's side of the field.
-Lastly the Back Judge raises his arm over his head to signal ready to the Referee.
+He may check one last time to ensure players are lined up legally.
+Lastly, the Back Judge raises his arm over his head to signal ready to the Referee.